Peacock Apartments

-Peacock Apartments is a historic apartment building located at Muncie, Delaware County, Indiana.
-It was built in 1907, and is a three-story, "U"-shaped Classical Revival style brick building with limestone detailing.
+Peacock Apartments is a historic apartment building located at Muncie, Indiana.
+It was built in 1907, and is a three-story, U-shaped Classical Revival style brick building with limestone detailing.
 It has a low-pitched roof, heavily dentiled cornice, and brick parapet.
 The front facade once featured a three-story porch.

+The building was constructed by Henry and Lena Peacock.
+Henry Peacock, a history teacher from Winchester, served as principal of Muncie Central High School from 1910 to 1912.

 It was added to the National Register of Historic Places in 1988.